Ceylon Evangelical Lutheran Church

-The Ceylon Evangelical Lutheran Church (CELC), formerly known as Lanka Lutheran Church, is a Lutheran body in Sri Lanka.
-It is a denomination of around 5000 members and has been in fellowship with the Lutheran Church–Missouri Synod (LCMS) since 2001.
-It is a full member of the International Lutheran Council.
+The Ceylon Evangelical Lutheran Church (CELC) is a Lutheran body in Sri Lanka.
+The CELC was recognized as a partner church with the Lutheran Church – Missouri Synod (LCMS) in 2023.
+It is an associate member of the International Lutheran Council.

 History

-In the 1927, the Lutheran Church–Missouri Synod began missionary work in what was then known as Ceylon as an outgrowth of its work in India.
-The work was centered on the Tamil-speaking Hindus in the tea estate region central Sri Lanka.
-In 1978, the churches were registered with the Sri Lankan government.
-In 1998, the LCMS resident missionaries were withdrawn from the country.
+In 1927, the Lutheran Church – Missouri Synod began missionary work in what was then known as Ceylon as an outgrowth of its work in India.
+The work was centered on the Tamil-speaking Hindus in the tea estate region of central Sri Lanka.
+In 1978, the churches were registered with the Sri Lankan government, and in 1998, the LCMS resident missionaries were withdrawn from the country.
 The name Lanka Lutheran Church was adopted in about the year 2000.
 In 2001, the Lanka Lutheran Church became a partner church of the LCMS and joined the International Lutheran Council.
 It also joined the Lutheran World Federation, reporting a membership of 1,200.
-The church lost its government registration in about 2006.
-By 2009 it reported having 5,324 baptized members.
+The church lost its government registration in about 2007.

-In 2013, LCMS missionaries returned and worked to revive the church body.
-In September 2017, the first convocation of the Ceylon Evangelical Lutheran Church adopted a new constitution; previous constitutions had merely been copies of those of the India Evangelical Lutheran Church.
-The new name of the church was chosen to show that the Lutheran church had been in the country since at least the 1920s.
-The convocation also ordained a new pastor for the first time in ten years and established the Ceylon Evangelical Lutheran Publishing House.